 Prof. Chow Ying-Foon, Director of the QFIN programme, said, ‘The core attributes we look for in the applicants are numerical and analytical skills and an open and inquisitive mind.
 We strive to instill a strong sense of professional ethics and personal integrity in our students, to develop them into all-rounded individuals with good soft skills such as interpersonal, communication and teamwork skills.’

-Chuen Gahou, now in his fourth year, answered these attributes very well.
+Chuen Gahou, our 2018 alumnus, answered these attributes very well.
 He said, ‘I have always loved mathematics and economics since secondary school, and found the banking and stock markets immensely interesting, despite not having too much knowledge about them at the time.
 The QFIN programme struck me as one of the best paths to pursue a career in this field, since it combined my passion for numbers with my interest in finance.’

 The programme has several mentorship programmes, from the buddy-buddy programme where senior-year students mentor and share experience with junior-year students, and the QFIN alumni-student mentorship programme, to the professionals-students mentorship programme.
 Professionals and alumni are invited back to share their thoughts and experience with current students.
 This helps students gain a better understanding of the industry and make wiser career choices.